Physics taught me how to see the world. AI safety is how I hope to protect it.

 Before Berkeley, I wanted to experience “real life” – so I went all in and took a half a year to work as a trash man.
 Then I went to South America for a half a year.
 Things like the deadly fear I felt when running from wild dogs in the desert gave me clarity on what matters in life.

-I love language and spend more than half of my time speaking languages other than English (~ 30% Chinese, 30% English, 15% Spanish, 15% Swedish/Norwegian, 10% Italian)
+I love language and spend more than half of my time speaking languages other than English (Chinese, Spanish, Swedish/Norwegian, Italian).

-My values have been influenced greatly by Marcus Aurelius’s Meditations, Confucius’s Lunyu ( 论语 ), and Noah Harari’s Homo sapiens.
+Apart from family and friends, my values have been influenced greatly by Marcus Aurelius’s Meditations, Confucius’s Lunyu ( 论语 ), Yuval Noah Harari’s Sapiens, and, honestly, Avatar the Last Airbender and SpongeBob.
 The most transformative read of my life was when I read Joanne Baker’s 50 Physics Ideas You Really Need to Know as a kid.